jacob-evarts/well-compare/README.md

 3. $ python -m wellcompare \[options\]

 ## Files & Directories -
+1. process.py : module that coordinates graphs and organizes experiment analysis
-1. graph.py : module to graph cleaned data
+2. graph.py : module to graph cleaned data
-2. extract.py : module to extract and clean data from Epoch2 microplate reader output
+3. extract.py : module to extract and clean data from Epoch2 microplate reader
-3. combine.py : module to combine and further clean extracted data
+   output
 4. __main__.py : main file to run package as script
 5. requirements.txt : a list of required packages to install to run this program correctly
 6. LICENSE : an MIT license to allow use of this program